thedynamiclinker/sudocode/zero/man/A-apocalypse/Revelation.md

 - babylon the great
 - the mother of prostitutes
 - and of the abominations of the earth.
 - When I saw her, I was greatly astonished.
-7 Then the angel said to me: “Why are you astonished?
+7 Then the angel said to me: "Why are you astonished?
 I will explain to you the mystery of the woman and of the beast she rides, which has the seven heads and ten horns.
 8 The beast, which you saw, once was, now is not, and yet will come up out of the Abyss and go to its destruction.
 The inhabitants of the earth whose names have not been written in the book of life from the creation of the world will be astonished when they see the beast, because it once was, now is not, and yet will come.
 - "This calls for a mind with wisdom.
 The seven heads are seven hills on which the woman sits."
 - "The ten horns you saw are ten kings who have not yet received a kingdom, but who for one hour will receive authority as kings along with the beast.
 13 They have one purpose and will give their power and authority to the beast."